 Players claim rakeback directly through the software.
 Simply click the “My Profile” tab and choose “My Rewards.”
 They must have at least $10 in pending rakeback to process the transaction.

 Players may convert online statuses to the Caesars Total Rewards program.
-Players that rake $7,500 during a calendar year will receive Diamond status.
-Players must maintain online Diamond status by raking $1,750 per month.
+Rakes of $7,500+ during a calendar year will receive Diamond status.
+Maintain Diamond status online by raking $1,750 per month.

 Live tier points earned at Total Rewards casinos may be used to replace rake requirements.
 Each point earned at Caesars-owned casinos playing slots, video poker, and table games will remove $.50 from the rake requirement to achieve the tier.

 Players may also earn the coveted Seven Stars status while playing at WSOP.com.
 Players that rake $75,000 in a calendar year can receive this level in Total Rewards.
 It may be earned through combining live and online action.

 Like Diamond, players may substitute $.50 for each tier point earned in live casinos.
 Live Seven Stars players cannot convert that status online.

 Players may connect online and Total Rewards tiers through the WSOP.com website.
 Support can also handle this request.
 Players will need to submit their Total Rewards number to receive the tier match.